JohanDegraeve/xdripswift/xdrip/Transmitter/README.md

 # <a name="summary"></a>Summary

-BluetoothTransmitter.swift defines the class BluetoothTransmitter, which implements the bluetooth protocol applicable to any type of peripheral and that works with only a receive and a transmit characteristic.
+BluetoothTransmitter.swift defines the class **BluetoothTransmitter**, which implements the bluetooth protocol applicable to any type of peripheral and that works with only a receive and a transmit characteristic.
 The class handles the scanning, connect, services discovery, characteristics discover, subscribing to characteristic, connect and reconnect, connect after app launch